-Although the BRB strives to work as efficiently as possible, the impact of possible limitations on funding for training, travel and professional fees must be analyzed in terms of staff turnover, customer service and internal efficiencies.
+The agency's appropriation is highly personnel sensitive with approximately 93% of its budget allocated for salaries.
+The BRB strives to work as efficiently as possible, the impact of possible limitations on funding for training, travel and professional fees must be analyzed in terms of staff turnover, customer service and internal efficiencies.
 Appendix E includes a discussion about salary requirements for a responsive workforce.
 Recovery of risk-management costs due other agencies, the statewide cost allocation plan and e-procurement costs all raise additional budgetary concerns.